Property Size: 3,160 ha (7,808.5 Acres)

 SilverCrest has embarked on an Expansion Project that contemplates the installation of a conventional CCD processing mill at the Santa Elena mine with throughput capacity of 3,000 - 3,500 tonnes per day - a capacity capable of processing mill feed of ore from the Santa Elena underground operations and the retreatment of the material on the heap leach pads.
 The Company anticipates that the new 3,000 tonnes per day conventional mill facility should recover an average annual rate of 1.5 million ounces of silver and 32,800 ounces of gold over the current reserve.

-Despite the operational changes in mine schedule of early pit closure and accelerated underground operations, the Company maintains previously announced 2014 corporate production guidance of 3.3 to 3.6 million ounces AgEq (60:1) will be unchanged.
+Despite possible lower Q2 2014 production due operational changes in mine schedule of early pit closure and accelerated underground operations, the Company maintains previously announced 2014 corporate production guidance of 3.3 to 3.6 million ounces AgEq (60:1).

 2014 Exploration Program